adrianstevens/Dolby-Audio-Plug-in-for-Xamarin/README.md

 *** About ***

-This source code can be used without restrictions.
+This source code may be used without restriction

 You can find the latest version on github: https://github.com/adrianstevens/XamarinAndroid-Dolby